networknt/light-rfcs/light-4j/0005-centralized-control-config.md

   * Override List

-    List can be overrided with any String, List, Map.
-It should be noticed that, the current design is to replace the entire list if there is no nested Map which could be overrided ,since the value of the linked list cannot be located with key.
-Therefore, it does not support adding new values to the original list.
-Maybe it will be supported later.
-    This List can be nested in Map.
+    List can be overrided with any String, List or Map, including environment variables by pattern.

   * Override Map

-    Map can be overrided partically. by provide partial key-value pair.
-The centralized management will nevigate to corresponding position of value and then override.
-This Map can be nested in List or Map.
-If the Map cannot be overrided with provided key-value, whole map will be replaced.
+    Map can be overrided with any String, List or Map, including environment variables by pattern.

 * Example